 Overall, energy consumers belonging to the top 10% use nearly 20 times more energy compared to the bottom 10%.

-Among the sectors, transportation showed one of the highest inequalities, with the top 10% high-income earners utilising more than twice energy.
-On the other hand, residential fuels like heating, cooking and electricity are distributed more equitably.
+Among the sectors, transportation showed one of the highest inequalities, with the top 10% of high-income earners utilizing more than twice energy.
+On the other hand, residential fuels like heating, cooking, and electricity are distributed more equitably.
 Also, Winter energy saving could drastically reduce energy disparity.

-The study also indicated that despite energy efficiency improvements, the 2050 energy footprints could still double that of 2011 records if policy interventions and reduction actions in consumption are not implemented.
+The study regarding energy inequality UK also indicated that despite energy efficiency improvements, the 2050 energy footprints could still double that of 2011 records if policy interventions and reduction actions in consumption are not implemented.